omegaspard/simple-snake-in-java/README.md

 The snake game in java.

-The challenge of this project would be to have a transparent wa
+The challenge of this project would be to have a transparent way to switch between different graphical such as terminal mode, a graphical one (using OpenGL graphics) and eventually others.

 # Motivations